 - Intermediate onset of action.

-Abuse, Dependence, and Withdrawal Among Xanax Users
+Xanax Abuse, Dependence, and Withdrawal

-In fact, severe withdrawal symptoms can be observed when individuals stop taking alprazolam suddenly—even in patients who take this drug exactly as directed.
+In fact, severe withdrawal symptoms can be observed when individuals stop taking Xanax suddenly—even in patients who take this drug exactly as directed.
 For this reason, doctors gradually reduce a patient’s dose over time before directing them to stop taking it altogether.

 The high number of legal prescriptions for alprazolam being issued has increased the availability of this drug on the street.
 The Drug Enforcement Agency (DEA) has identified “doctor shopping” and prescription forging as major sources of alprazolam on the black market.